JUMP TO

 How to serve this delicious cream soup

 The recipe makes for 3-4 servings which, judging by the amount of nutrients, should be enough for 2 persons.
-You can eat it as a starter or as a main course, and it works well for both lunch or dinner.
+You can serve it as a starter or as a main course, and it works well for both lunch or dinner.

-- Olives – This soup goes well with salty Throumba olives (sometimes called zaromenes or stafidates or hourmades).
+- Olives – This soup goes well with salty Throumba olives (sometimes called zaromenes, stafidates or hourmades).
 These are dark, oily, black throumba olives from the island of Thassos, cured in salt.
 You can also try green olives or even kalamata olives, but for me Throumba olives are the best choice for this soup.

 - Cheese – This soup has a plant based sweet aroma that goes well with a mature cheese like Comté or Cheddar.
 If you like vintage Cheddar or matured Comté, go for it.
 Feta cheese can be another option, especially if it’s prepared according to the traditional Greek recipe.